There are 16 windmills across the island of Mykonos. Photo: Hongbin / Unsplash

 • Arabic

 Famous for its windmills, vibrant nightlife and whitewashed charm, Mykonos is a seductive blend of upscale luxury and rugged beaches.
-This is an island where it is entirely possible to arrive by helicopter, go to beach clubs or shop at high-end stores in the morning, and visit ancient ruins and sites of great historic significance in the afternoon.
+This is an island where it is entirely possible to arrive by helicopter, breakfast at beach clubs, shop at high-end stores, and visit ancient ruins and sites of great historic significance in the span of a day.

 Heading to Mykonos may feel of the moment, but in truth, people have been flocking to the Aegean island for centuries.
-First home to the Ionians – one of the four main Ancient Greek tribes – it has been inhabited since about the 11th century BC, and due to its position, has been invaded by the Romans and the Byzantines, and was ravaged by the Catalans in the late 13th century.
-It has also been ruled by both the Venetians and later the Ottomans.
+First home to the Ionians – one of the four main Ancient Greek tribes – it has been inhabited since about the 11th century BC.
+Due to its strategic position, Mykonos has been invaded by the Romans and the Byzantines; it was ravaged by the Catalans in the late 13th century; and has also been ruled by the Venetians and later the Ottomans.

 Mykonos has been inhabited since about the 11th century BC.
 Bloomberg